davidleger95/davejs/content/blog/the-real-problem-with-remote-communication.md

 _Yes!_

-In my next post, I share \[how I use Loom to conquer remote communication\]([https://davejs.dev/conquering-remote-communication-with-loom/](https://davejs.dev/conquering-remote-communication-with-loom/ "Conquering Remote Communication with Loom")).
+In my next post, I share [how I use Loom to conquer remote communication](https://davejs.dev/conquering-remote-communication-with-loom/).